 Most of the functionality in the two packages is presented here.
 We refer the reader to the web-pages, help-files for the functions, and list of references for further details.
-The data sets ca20, b64 and rongelap included in the distributions are used to illustrate the usage of the functions.
-The versions at the time of writing are geoR_1.3-11 and geoRglm_0.6-3.
+The data sets ca20, b64 and rongelap included in the distributions illustrate the usage of the functions.
+The versions at the time of writing are geoR\1.3-12 and geoRglm\0.7-0.